sspaeti/sspaeti/README.md

 ### Hi there 👋

-I'm a dedicated, empathetic, entrepreneurial data engineer with 15+ years of experience.
+I'm a data engineer with 15+ years of experience.
 I enjoy maintaining awareness of new innovative, and emerging open-source technologies on [sspaeti.com](https://sspaeti.com) and [Airbyte](https://airbyte.com/blog-authors/simon-spati).

 I use an extensive [Personal Knowledge Management Workflow](https://www.sspaeti.com/blog/pkm-workflow-for-a-deeper-life/)  to capture, organize and share my knowledge.
 I recently created my [Public Second Brain](https://brain.sspaeti.com).
 Try and let me know what you think.